Jonas Brothers Thank ‘Best’ Fans In Heartfelt Instagram Post After Grammy Nomination

 Along with the release of a comeback album titled Happiness Begins, the brothers also released a documentary that detailed their rise to superstardom, addressed the rumors regarding the split, and gave fans an inside look into their current lives as husbands and fathers.

 The Jonas Brothers were honored with a nod in the category of Best Pop Duo/Group Performance for their comeback single, “Sucker.”
-They are up against Ariana Grande & Social House’s “Boyfriend,” Lil Nas X feat.
-Billy Ray Cyrus for “Old Town Road,” Post Malone & Swae Lee’s tune “Sunflower,” and Shawn Mendes and Camila Cabello, for “Señorita.”
+They are up against Ariana Grande & Social House’s “Boyfriend,” Lil Nas X featuring Billy Ray Cyrus for “Old Town Road,” Post Malone & Swae Lee’s tune “Sunflower,” and Shawn Mendes and Camila Cabello for “Señorita.”

 The brothers were last nominated for a Grammy Award in 2009 in the category of Best New Artist.